2026 Cycle & Bike Tours in Vermont

 Tour 4F includes three nights at three unique inns in three different villages and *requires* biking on Wednesday

-Sunday Lilac; Monday Shoreham; Tuesday (dine out) Swift House
+Sunday Lilac; Monday Shoreham; Tuesday (dine out, off-package) Swift House

 $1320 ppdo / $2640 per couple or $1770 ppso (solo guest / private room); includes bikes for 3 days